KQM-git/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 When an elemental trigger is applied, it subtracts the corresponding number of elemental units times 1.25 from the enemy’s existing gauge.

-> Kaeya’s E \(2B\) applies 2GU Cryo aura and is triggered by Fischl’s charged shot, applying 1GU Electro.
-Superconduct occurs, 0.75GU Cryo aura remains, but the decay rate is still 1B\(6.0s per B\).
+> Kaeya’s E applies 2B Cryo aura and is triggered by Fischl’s charged shot, which applies 1A Electro.
+Superconduct occurs, 0.75B Cryo aura remains.

 If the Trigger Gauge is greater than the Aura Gauge, a reaction will still occur and the aura will be fully consumed and no element will be left behind because **gauges cannot go below zero**.

-> Fischl’s charged shot applies 1GU Electro aura and is triggered by Kaeya’s E \(2B\), applying 2GU Cryo.
+> Fischl’s charged shot applies 1A Electro aura and is triggered by Kaeya’s E, applying 2B Cryo.
 Superconduct occurs, and no aura is left behind as triggers can only remove units, they can’t add aura/gauge.

 ### Frozen

 Once freeze is triggered, an enemy will be afflicted by a **frozen aura**.
 This aura hides the hydro aura, and any elements applied to a frozen enemy will react with cryo.
 Removing the frozen aura, either through melt or shatter, will also remove cryo and expose the hydro aura, allowing any elemental sources to react with hydro again.

-> Bennett uses E on a frozen enemy, applying pyro, which reacts with cryo to trigger melt and removes the frozen aura.
-Bennett uses E again, this time reacting with the exposed hydro aura to trigger vaporize.
+Even while the hydro aura is hidden under the frozen aura, hydro will continue to decay as normal.

 ## Melt and Vaporize